-Blow, snow, powder, yayo, nose candy… Get caught with it, and ¬†’Trouble’ is the only code word you’ll need.
-Cocaine possession carries hefty penalties, and we’ll break them down for you today.
-But first, a little history.
+Blow snow powder yayo nose candy.
+If you get caught with it trouble will be the only code word you will hear.
+Cocaine possession carries hefty penalties, and we will break them down for you today.
+But first a little history.

-With a story almost as old as civilization, cocaine has left an indelible mark on the world.
-Nearly 5,000 years before current day, cocaine possession was perfectly legal.
-The Ancient civilizations of the Inca used Coca leaves medicinally.
-It is hypothesized that they did so because chewing on the leaves of the Coca plant caused their heart rates to increase and their rate of respiration to rise.
-This effect was beneficial for someone living in the highest elevations of the Andes Mountains.
+With a story almost as old as civilization cocaine has left an indelible mark on the world.
+Nearly 5000 years ago cocaine possession was perfectly legal.
+The ancient civilizations of the Inca used coca leaves medicinally.
+It is hypothesized that they did so because chewing on the leaves of the coca plant caused their heart rates to increase and their rate of respiration to rise.
+This effect was beneficial for someone living in the highest elevations of the Andes mountains.
 Medical research points to the fact that this increase in their vitals could have potentially countered any detrimental effects of breathing the thinner air of the mountains they called home.

-It wasn’t¬†until around 1532¬†that Spanish Conquistadors began using it to drug native Peruvians.
-Up until this point, the residents reserved its usage for religious ritual only.
-What the Conquistadors discovered, was that if they forced the Indian¬†slaves that toiled in their silver mines to use it, they were much easier to control and would also work much harder.
+It was not until around 1532 that Spanish Conquistadors began using it to drug the native Peruvians.
+Up until this point the residents reserved its usage for religious ritual only.
+What the Conquistadors discovered was that if they forced the Indian slaves that toiled in their silver mines to use it they were much easier to control and would also work much harder.

 Coca-Cola inventor John Pemberton laced his beverage with it, the stimulating effects of the drink only increased its popularity.
 By the early 1890’s Coca-Cola was a household name.
 It wasn’t until 1903 that they removed the cocaine from their secret recipe.

 Fast Forward To Today: Cocaine Possession Made Illegal